 Content writers generally charge for their work in one of three ways – per project, per word, or per hour – and some will use all three.
 From a customer’s perspective, all three methods may seem to have pros and cons, depending on what you want to invest and what you expect to achieve.

-In this article, we will investigate the three methods, reveal their advantages and disadvantages, and help you choose what will suit you the best.
+In this article we will investigate the three methods, discuss their advantages and disadvantages, and help you choose the best option for you.

 Content writing charged per project

 This fixed-cost method is frequently used for ‘off the shelf’ content offering a set word count for a set price.
 It is particularly popular with customers who are new to the concept of buying written content and have a fixed budget.

 Charging per project also works well when the customer has established a good working relationship with a writer and hires the writer regularly or on a retainer.
 The writer will have developed a deeper understanding of the company, its products or services, and its market, and will be able to competently create good quality content that achieves results.